Klipper3d/klipper/README.md

 * Adds support for ADS1118 and k-type thermocouples (one or two extruders)
 * Adds support for hardware blinking of the LEDs
 * Adds support for multiple buttons with same action in display
+* Removes the need for specifying dummy pins for software spi devices
 * Adds example g code macros to emulate some original Makerbot behaviors

 /config/printer-makerbot-replicator2x-2012.cfg can be used as a starting point